-In planning and performing our audit of the Central Minnesota Violent Offender Task Force's basic financial statements, we considered the VOTF's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the VOTF's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the VOTF's internal control.
+In planning and performing our audit of the financial statements, we considered the VOTF's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the VOTF's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the VOTF's internal control over financial reporting.